hammerheim-game/hammerheim-rules/4-magic.md

 D6 Result
 1 Fires of U’Zhul Difficulty 7
 The wizard summons a fiery ball of flames and hurls it upon his enemies.
 The fireball has a range of 18" and causes one Strength 4 hit.
 It strikes the first model in its path.
-Armour saves are taken as normal (i.e., with -1 modifier).
+Armor saves are taken as normal (i.e., with -1 modifier).
 2 Flight of Zimmeran Difficulty 7
 Calling upon the power of the winds of magic, the wizard walks on air.